Kamen Petkov

 The Catholic Cathedral in Plovdiv, Bulgaria, built between 1930 and 1931.

 Elevation of a private home in Plovdiv, by Architect Kamen Petkov, dated 1914.

 Kamen Petkov (Bulgarian: Камен Петков, 1863–1945) was a Bulgarian architect based in Plovdiv, Bulgaria.

 Biography

-Arch.
-Kamen Petkov was born in 1863 in the small village Beloptichene (today Ruzhintsi) Belogradchishko, son of Petko Simeonov.
-After completing high school in Vratsa, completed his military service and worked for several years as a teacher.
+Kamen Petkov was born in 1863 in the small village Beloptichene (today Ruzhintsi).
+He was the son of Petko Simeonov.
+After completing high school in Vratsa, he served in the military service and then worked for several years as a teacher.

 He had a desire to study in the Academy of Arts.
-At that time, scholarships for this school not leave because it was considered that Bulgaria it need more builders – engineers and architects.
-Thus, in 1892, Kamen Petkov goes to study architecture as a government scholar at the Polytechnic of Karlsruhe, Germany, where he graduated in 1896.
-After graduation, he returned to Bulgaria and began working in Vratsa, Vidin and some time in Sofia where together with the artist Alexander Bozhilov and other take part in the Circle "Bulgaria".
+At that time, scholarships for this school not leave because it was thought that Bulgaria needed more builders, engineers and architects.
+In 1892, Petkov went to study architecture as a government scholar at the Polytechnic of Karlsruhe, Germany, where he graduated in 1896.
+After graduation, he returned to Bulgaria and began working in Vratsa and later Sofia where, together with the artist Alexander Bozhilov and others, took part in the Circle "Bulgaria".

-In 1898 he moved to Plovdiv, loves the city and worked there for 47 years until his death on February 17, 1945.
+In 1898 he moved to Plovdiv and worked there until his death on February 17, 1945.